‘Halloween’ scares up $77.5 million in ticket sales - Red Deer Advocate

 Reviews have been largely positive for the new installment, with an 80 per cent fresh rating on Rotten Tomatoes and a B+ Cinema Score from audiences that were mostly older (59 per cent over 25) and male (53 per cent).
 Internationally, “Halloween” earned $14.3 million from 23 markets.

-Blumhouse, the shop behind “Get Out” and numerous other modestly budgeted horror films, co-produced “Halloween.”
+Blumhouse, the shop behind “Get Out” and numerous other modestly budgeted horror films, co-produced “Halloween” with Miramax.
 It cost only $10 million to make.

 “You take the nostalgia for ‘Halloween,’ especially with the return of Jamie Lee Curtis, and you combine that with the Blumhouse brand and its contemporary currency in the genre and it just made for a ridiculously potent combination at the box office this weekend,” said Jim Orr, Universal’s president of domestic distribution.